esc0rtd3w/firestick-loader/README.md

 <br/>

-Scripting To Root, Unroot, Downgrade, Load Apps and Tons More Options For The Amazon FireStick and FireStick2
+Scripting To Root, Unroot, Downgrade, Load Apps & Tons More Options For The FireStick (montoya) and FireStick2 (tank)

 <br/>